telerik/winforms-docs/richtexteditor/features/styles/styles.md

 {{endregion}}

-Styles of type LinkedStyle change the values of the paragraph when there is no selection and apply both their Paragraph and Span properties.
-When there is selection, LinkedStyle changes only the Span properties of the selected text.
+Styles of type **LinkedStyle** change the values of the paragraph when there is no selection and apply both their **Paragraph** and **Span** properties.
+When there is selection, **LinkedStyle** changes only the **Span** properties of the selected text.

 ## Default Styles

 The default style for span and paragraph properties is __Normal__.
-It internally inherits the default style of the document located in __RadDocument.Style__
+It internally inherits the default style of the document located in __RadDocument.Style__.

 >note The document's default style is only for the current instance of the document and if you create a new document, those settings will not be copied.
 For this  purpose you can use the __DocumentInheritsDefaultStyleSettings__ property of __RadRichTextEditor__ .
-When set to true it will copy each property you set in __RadRichTextEditor.DefaultStyleSettings__ to newly created documents.
+When set to *true* it will copy each property you set in __RadRichTextEditor.DefaultStyleSettings__ to newly created documents.
 You can find more information on setting default style settings on the document [here]({%slug winforms/richtexteditor-/frequently-asked-questions%}))
 >

 The default style for table properties is __TableNormal__, which does not inherit any other styles.
 It has an inheritor - __TableGrid__, which contains predefined borders and is the one applied when inserting a table from the UI of __RadRichTextEditor__.

 All default styles as well as some other predefined styles can be applied using the members exposed by the __RadDocumentDefaultStyles__ class.
 The set of properties provided by the class are of type *string* and should be applied using the __StyleName__ property of the respective document element.

 For example the __TableGrid__ style can be applied to a table as follows:

 {{source=..\SamplesCS\RichTextEditor\Features\Styles.cs region=table}}